AadityaTiwary1/InsurEdge/README.md

 To understand InsurEdge, it helps to understand what parametric insurance actually is and why it is the right model for gig workers.

-Traditional insurance works on an indemnity basis: something bad happens, you file a claim, an adjuster investigates, a decision is made, and eventually — weeks or months later — you may receive a payout.
-For a gig worker earning a few hundred rupees a day, this process is entirely unworkable.
-They cannot afford to wait.
+Traditional insurance works on an indemnity basis: something bad happens, you file a claim, an adjuster investigates, a decision is made, and eventually weeks or months later you may receive a payout.
+For a gig worker earning a few hundred rupees a day, this process is entirely **unworkable.** They cannot afford to wait.
 They cannot afford legal help if a claim is denied.
 They often lack the documentation to prove what they lost.

 **Parametric insurance** works differently.
 Instead of compensating for a proven loss, it pays out when a predefined, measurable real-world condition is met.
 If rainfall in a zone exceeds X mm/hr for Y hours, a payout triggers.
 The rider does not need to prove anything.
 The real-world data proves it automatically.